owncast/owncast.github.io/content/docs/troubleshooting.md

 1. Make sure your copy of ffmpeg was not installed via Snap packages, as the sandboxing of Snap distributed software isn't compatible in this case.
 If you see the error `Error: unable to open display`, this might be your problem.
 1. Make sure you have [video passthrough](/docs/video/#video-passthrough) disabled.

+## Your software says your key is incorrect.

+If your broadcasting software says your streaming key is incorrect, but you're sure it's not, verify you're not using any [URL-unsafe characters](https://tools.ietf.org/html/rfc3986#section-2.1) in your key.
+Characters such as `[ ] { } ? | \ / ” % ~ # < >` are particularly problematic as your broadcasting software may not be encoding them properly.

 ## Server is not showing up in the directory

 If you've enabled the directory in your admin setttings, [look at some next steps](/docs/directory/#if-your-server-is-not-showing-up-in-the-directory) if it's not working.